sass/sass/doc-src/SASS_CHANGELOG.md

 * Only displaying the text for the current line when reporting CSS parsing errors.

+* Displaying the expected strings as strings rather than regular expressions whenever possible.

 ## [2.2.4](http://github.com/nex3/haml/commit/2.2.4)

 * Don't add `require 'rubygems'` to the top of init.rb when installed